Tom1684/TomM-Dissertation-2023/readme.md

 ## Dependencies

-Use pip to install all requirements.
+Use conda to install all requirements.
 There are a lot of requirements; make a virtual environment.

 ```bash
 conda env create -f requirements.yml